 8. Selecting the Right Print Medium

-Whenever you are going for large prints which are to be hanged or framed, then I recommend going for Archival type paper, so that your photo lasts for 60 to 100 years without any damage, unless the ink fades out (if the ink quality is not good).
+Whenever you are going for large prints that are to be hanged or framed, then I recommend going for Archival type paper, so that your photo lasts for 60 to 100 years without any damage, unless the ink fades out (if the ink quality is not good).

 9. Scan and Retouch for Vintage Pictures

-If you are looking to reprint your vintage photos captured using a film camera, then you need to scan vintage image first.
+If you are looking to reprint your vintage photos captured using a film camera, then you need to scan the vintage image first.
 Scanning helps you to get a digitized version of old print.

 You need to do retouching on this picture using any photo editing software like Lightroom or Photoshop to correct the imperfections and to fix the color and quality issues.
 After completing the editing process, you can save the image and give it for prints.